apike/allenpike.com/projects/index.markdown

 I started university at UCFV, but I upgraded to SFU within a year to preserve my sanity.
 I learned something from my courses, but I learned more from the various side projects I would take on.

-- **[Altering Time](/altering-time/)**: What started as a forum turned into a rich and long-running custom community site.
+- **[Altering Time](/altering-time/)**: What started as a forum evolved over years into a rich and long-running custom community site.
 It included multiplayer strategy games and various kinds of user-generated content, before it was cool.

 - **[Political Asylum](/political-asylum/)**: My first multiplayer game, Asylum was a rat's nest of PHP and MySQL that supported some wicked political machinations.
 Some of my fondest memories were working on this late into the night.